kimchi-project/ginger/docs/API.md

                 * xmit_hash_policy *(OPTIONAL)*: value
                     Possible values are: layer2, layer2+3, layer3+4,
                     encap2+3, encap3+4
+        * VLAN_INFO *(OPTIONAL)*: Dictionary containing the vlan information of interface to be created
+            * PHYSDEV *: A previously configured interface can be selected.
+            * VLAN *: 'yes'
+            * VLANID *: The identification number to be used to tag the VLAN network traffic.
         * TYPE *: Type of an interface
                 Example: Ethernet, Bond, Vlan